 - Post-Construction Requirements

-- Once a utility scale solar array passes inspection by the County and meets any other requirements by other agencies with authority or jurisdiction (grid operator, Iowa Utility Board, utility purchasing the power, etc.), it can begin operating.
+- Once a utility scale solar array passes inspection by the County and meets any other requirements by other agencies with authority or jurisdiction (grid operator, Iowa Utility Commission, utility purchasing the power, etc.), it can begin operating.
 The array owner must submit periodic documents and reports related to operations, maintenance, emergency procedures and more to Johnson County in order to remain in compliance.
 Members of the public who have questions or concerns about an operating utility solar project can contact the PDS Department.

 - Decommissioning and Site Reclamation